MatsMoll/aligned-example/README.md

 Aligned is currently designed for low to medium sized companies.
 Therefore, Alinged only supports processing in Pandas and Polars, while Spark and Flink is not added, *yet*!

+## Aligned Minimal Example

+To view how the whole infrastructure can be started with minimal code.
+View the [Aligned Minimal Example repo](https://github.com/MatsMoll/aligned-example-minimal).
+Here will the features in the repo be used as the source of truth, but only the infastructure will be started.

 ## Whats included here
 There are four differnet projects: